meilisearch/documentation/learn/getting_started/installation.md

 ## Updating MeiliSearch

-Getting the latest version of MeiliSearch is a straightforward process: simply fetch and install the latest binary with your preferred method (see [installation](/learn/getting_started/installation.md#download-and-launch) above).
+Getting the latest version of MeiliSearch is a straightforward process: simply fetch and install the latest binary with your preferred method (see [Installation](/learn/getting_started/installation.md#download-and-launch) above).

-However, please note that prior to our official release (`v1.0`), all minor updates (`v0.X`) are considered breaking.
-Therefore, **MeiliSearch databases are not compatible across versions** for as long as we are in beta.
+However, please note that **prior to our official release (`v1.0`), databases are not compatible across versions**.
+Any database created by MeiliSearch `v0.X` can only be read by that version.

-If you want to transfer your database from an outdated MeiliSearch instance to the most recent version, we recommend following [the below guide](/learn/getting_started/installation.md#migrating-a-database-to-a-later-version).
+### Migrating Your Database to a Later Version

-If you get the error `Cannot open database, expected MeiliSearch engine version: X.X.X, current engine version Y.Y.Y`, simply delete your database folder (defaults to `data.ms`), and re-index all your documents.
+If you get the error `Cannot open database, expected MeiliSearch engine version: X.X.X, current engine version Y.Y.Y`, your database is not compatible with the version you're using.
+To migrate your database to the most recent version of MeiliSearch, follow our [dedicated guide](/create/how_to/updating.md).

-### Migrating a Database to a Later Version

-Using [dumps](/reference/features/dumps.md), you can export your MeiliSearch data—all indexes, documents, and settings contained in your database—into a transferrable state.
-Then, you can re-import this data after updating MeiliSearch to the latest version.

-Since the content is exported in a way that guarantees mobility, it needs to be re-indexed.
-If your database is large, this process can take a long time.
-Nonetheless, this process guarantees **to migrate all settings and documents between two different versions of MeiliSearch**.

-If you want a complete guide on how to update MeiliSearch on DigitalOcean, please [look at this GitHub issue](https://github.com/meilisearch/MeiliSearch/discussions/1187#discussioncomment-278125).